 What are acceptable items for curbside recycling?

 What can I recycle?

 - HPDE #2

 Residents who wish to begin recycling simply need to separate the items they wish to recycle from their household garbage.
 It is important that only recyclable materials are placed in recycle carts.
 Plastics, paper, carboard, and cans do not need to be separated.

-Residents should make sure that items are given a quick rinse before placement in recycling containers to maintain a clean and safe drop-off facility.
+Residents should make sure that items are given a quick rinse before placement in recycling containers.
 It is desired that the items are placed in the containers in loose form to help speed the sorting/baling process at the Recycling Center.

 Businesses, industries, and schools that wish to begin recycling may contact the Recycling Coordinator who will conduct a waste stream assessment and further advise and assist with establishing a program.

 It is not necessary to separate your recyclables.
 However, items should be placed in containers in loose form.
 Please do not place plastic bags in the recycling containers as we do not have the means to recycle these items.

 Do I have to rinse out my recyclables?